Henry more worried about Monaco's future than his own

 "We are in this situation, even if it was Coupe de France and now we are out but this weekend against Dijon in Ligue 1 it's going to be war."

-Sitting three points from safety, Monaco face fellow strugglers Dijon on Saturday.
+Sitting three points from safety, Monaco faces fellow struggler Dijon on Sunday (AEDT).